trozware/troznet/content/post/2019/swiftui-for-mac-2.md

 I am sure that there are numerous ways that this could be improved, so if you have any ideas or suggestions, please use one of the buttons below to contact me.

+If you want to check out the project at this stage, here is a link to the [relevant GitHub commit][5].
+Or if you would prefer, here is a link to the [final version][6] of the project.

+---

 Moving on to an unplanned [part 3 of this series][4], I am going to experiment with various forms of dialog.

 [i1]: /images/SwiftUi-Mac-menus.png